UCL/research-computing-with-cpp/06MPI/index.md

 ### The basic idea

-* many processes, each with their own data
+* Many processes, each with their own data

     ![]({% figurepath %}many.png)

-* each process is independent
+* Each process is independent
-* processes can send messages to one another
+* Processes can send messages to one another